pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/29_text_and_iframe.md

 This is the panel containing the options for the iFrame portion of the module.

+### Panel Side

+You can display the widget on the left or the right, depending on your design preferences.

 ### Panel Width

 The iFrame panel will always be a fixed width, which you can define here, in pixels.